Differentiable Tree Search Network: Algorithm

-\begin{enumerate} \item \textbf{Initialisation}: Given an input state \(s_{\text{root}}\), the algorithm begins by encoding this state into its latent representation \(h_{\text{root}}\) using an encoder \(\mathcal{E}_\theta\).
+Given an input state \(s_{\text{root}}\), the algorithm begins by encoding this state into its latent representation \(h_{\text{root}}\) using an encoder \(\mathcal{E}_\theta\).
 This latent representation serves as the root node of the search tree.